alexandertrefz/essence/packages/vscode-extension/README.md

 highlighting comes from a TextMate grammar refined by semantic tokens;
-diagnostics, Quick Fixes, renaming, go-to-definition, hovers, references, an outline, call hierarchy, completion, signature help, formatting, folding, selection ranges and inlay hints all come from the Essence Language Server.
+diagnostics, Quick Fixes, renaming, go-to-definition, hovers, references, an outline, call hierarchy, completion, signature help, formatting, folding, selection ranges, code lenses, inlay hints and the live test session all come from the Essence Language Server.

 ## Features